rezib/cloubed/README.md

 sudo adduser $USER libvirtd
 ```

-Download and extract a copy of this repository and finally install ClouBed
+Download and extract a copy of this repository and finally install Cloubed
 Python package:

 ```sh